YesWeCandrew/MyMarketplace/items/report.md

 **Data Structures**

 Our group used local CSV files to load the data into memory from.
 This was chosen for their easily processable format and editing.
-While JSON or XML provide more flexibility, CSV worked well for our very strucuted data format.
+While JSON or XML provide more flexibility, CSV worked well for our very structured data format.

 The data was then read into the app and stored as Singleton objects in Users, Sellers and Items.
 Additional media, like photos, were stored in the drawable file.

+**Tree**

+Our group decided to use the AVL Tree to optimize searching items in the marketplace.
+AVL Tree was chosen as it is one of the simpler tree that is balanced.

+A tree that is easy to manage and also balanced greatly improves time efficiency.

 **Design Patterns**

 1. Singleton

 The singleton design pattern was used to ensure that the there was only ever one instance of the data objects of Users, Items and Sellers.
 This ensures that there were not multiple representations of these objects which is vital to ensuring that the app was not working on different data.

+2. State

+The state design pattern helps to identify the login state of the user.
+The state design pattern is crucial as only users that are logged can proceed to the marketplace.

+3. Facade

+The facade design pattern helps to implement the entities so that they are easily accessible.
+This is important as it makes the entities simpler and more accessible for the other classes.

 **Grammar(s)**